gradlund/knockk-knockk/README.md

 ### What outstanding issues do you have?
-To develop this into a production ready network, I would like a few more features to be implemented... but I also don't want to waste my - and potential co-founders - time(s) by planning, designing, and coding new features *if* no one will even use the application.
+To develop this into a ready to use network, I would like a few more features to be implemented... but I also don't want to waste my - and potential co-founders - time(s) by planning, designing, and coding new features *if* no one will even use the application.
 I want to ensure sales, before further development is made.
 So, I plan on reworking the UI and pitching it to a few clients before continuing to phase two... more details soon!

-### AI awknowledgement
+### AI acknowledgement
 While I did utilize ChatGPT 4.0 mini and Grok for creating JUnit tests, they were *not* used for code generation.

 ### Special Thanks